The Complaint Process

 Professional Standards of Care and Conduct

-Veterinarians are required in every aspect of the handling of a case, to meet the standard of care, skill, knowledge and conduct expected of a competent and ethical professional.
-They are also required to provide clients with a simple, complete and understandable explanation of the treatment recommended and ultimately provided for the animal, as well as an estimate of the anticipated costs before proceeding and an itemized account afterwards.
-They must provide the client with complete copies of all medical records for a reasonable fee upon the request of the client.
+Veterinary professionals are required to meet the standard of care, skill, knowledge and conduct expected of a competent and ethical professional.
+They are also required to provide clients with a simple, complete and understandable explanation of the treatment recommended and provide an estimate of the anticipated costs before proceeding and an itemized invoice afterwards.

-If you have a concern about the care your animal received or your veterinarian’s conduct, often the best first step is to discuss the matter with your veterinarian.
+If you have a concern about the care your animal received or your veterinary professional’s conduct, the first step is to discuss the matter directly with your veterinary professional.
 Many concerns relate to misunderstandings that can be resolved by clear and forthright communication.
-As well, when dealing with a major animal health issue, obtaining a second opinion from another veterinarian may give you a different perspective and additional helpful information.
+As well, when dealing with a complex animal health issue, obtaining a second opinion from another veterinarian may give you a different perspective and additional helpful information.

 Role of the SVMA

-All veterinarians practising in the province must be registered and are governed by the Saskatchewan Veterinary Medical Association (SVMA) which is the statutory body created by The Veterinarians Act, 1987 to oversee, in the public interest, the practice of veterinary medicine in Saskatchewan.
-As the professional regulatory body, the SVMA is responsible for establishing and enforcing standards of professional competence and conduct for all practitioners and for responding to complaints about veterinarians.
+All veterinarians and veterinary technologists practising in the province must be registered and are governed by the Saskatchewan Veterinary Medical Association (SVMA) which is the statutory body created by The Veterinarians Act, 1987 to oversee, in the public interest, the practice of veterinary medicine in Saskatchewan.
+As the professional regulatory body, the SVMA is responsible for establishing and enforcing standards of professional competence and conduct for all members and for responding to complaints about veterinary professionals.

 The SVMA protects you and your animals by: